loganmay/upmunc-speaker-tracker/README.md

 At the bottom left hand corner of the screen is a small **'i' icon** which you can hover over to see useful committee info such as quorum, 2/3 majority, etc.

 ![UPMUNC Speaker Tracker: Checking Quorum](https://github.com/loganmay/upmunc-speaker-tracker/blob/master/info.PNG?raw=true)

+### Viewing Your Committee's Data (End of Conference)

+When you're all finished up with committee sessions, type **UPMUNC RULEZ** into the _# of Seconds_ field and click **Set Timer**.
+This will download a text file to your computer that contains all of the speaking data from your committee.
+We will work to provide an interface where you can upload the text file and get a clear picture of the data.